Matthew Macklin: Early life

-Macklin was born in Birmingham, England, to Irish parents, his father being from County Roscommon and his mother from County Tipperary.
+Macklin was born in Birmingham, England, to Irish parents, his father being from County Roscommon and his mother born in Birmingham from County Tipperary.
 He is a dual citizen and travels on an Irish passport.

 Macklin and his brother Seamus, also a boxer, spent entire summers and much of their youth in their mother's native county.
 It was there that he learned how to play one of Ireland's national sports, hurling, and he is still an avid supporter of Tipperary today.
-He became a talented player in his own right, and is a close friend of now retired hurler Eoin Kelly.
+Macklin is a close friend of now retired hurler Eoin Kelly.
 Macklin attends the Poc fada and other GAA events when Tipperary are playing.

 Following his education at the independent Solihull School, at the age of 18 and whilst studying law at Coventry University as an amateur boxer, Macklin won the 2001 national senior ABA welterweight title for the Small Heath Boxing Club by beating Justin Turley in the final.